 The world needs creative thinkers and problem solvers.
-The course develops characteristics, which you will use throughout your lives and skills, which can be utilised in different IB subjects.
-You will learn about Design and Technology by designing and making products.
-So the learning is more practical and fun!
-If you decide to choose this course you will be stimulated by practical, motivated and challenging lessons.
-Design and Technology is a good choice for IB as it is a combination of practical and theoretical work.
-If you like learning by doing and using your creative potential then this could be the course for you!
+The course develops these characteristics, which you will utilise across different IB subjects and throughout your lives.
+The course draws upon a wide range of knowledge from multiple areas and enhances your design thinking skills.
+You will learn how good design focuses on a user and how to create sustainable products that solve problems in today's world.
+If you choose this course, you will be stimulated by practical, motivating, and challenging lessons.
+Design and Technology is an excellent choice for IB as it combines practical and theoretical work.
+If you enjoy learning by doing and using your creative potential, this course is for you!